willjduncan/trucked-up/README.md

 ## Additions

 First, refactoring is always welcome.
 It would be great to turn this project into a PWA so that drivers can update the completion of jobs with ease from wherever they may be.
 Allowing the map to show routes, to include a home (or work) address, travel time, and tolls, would greatly improve the map's overall use to the driver.
-Dispatcher-side improvements include the ability to edit projects.
+Dispatcher-side improvements include the ability to edit projects and having a dropdown menu to choose amongst clients and drivers when adding jobs.

 ## Tests